 Angered by the assassination, the Babylonians then appointed a non-Jewish governor who ruled very harshly and unsympathetically.
 Consequently, life for the remaining Jewish inhabitants became even harder than it had been previously.

 The sages of the period viewed the assassination of Gedalyah as causing the loss of the last vestiges of Jewish influence in the governing of Judah and Jerusalem.
-Although there is some uncertainty about the exact date on which Gedalyah was assassinated, the sages ruled that the 3rd of Tishrei each year should be observed as a fast day to commemorate and mourn the loss of Jewish autonomy under the Babylonians.
+Although there is some uncertainty about the exact date on which Gedalyah was assassinated, the sages ruled that the 3rd of Tishrei each year should be observed as a fast day to remember and mourn the loss of Jewish autonomy under the Babylonians.
 Unfortunately, this would not be the last time that the Jews in the land of Israel would lose the right to rule over themselves.